-

 Charles Arthur Blake married Mary Elizabeth Beyl on 24 July 1901 in Marion County, per Indiana, Marriage Index, 1800-1941.
 According to Indiana, Select Marriages Index, 1748-1993, Charles’ father was Z. Blake.
 Charles was born in 1878 in Indiana.
 His mother’s name was Forsha.

-Charles and Mary had a baby girl named Mary Belle Blake on 16 January 1908 at 3pm, per Indiana, Birth Certificates, 1907-1940.
+Charles and Mary had a baby girl named Mary Belle Blake on 16 January 1908 at 3 p.m., per Indiana, Birth Certificates, 1907-1940.
 At the time, they lived at 634 E. Georgia Street, Indianapolis, Indiana.
 Both were born in Indiana.
-Charles worked as a Solicitor and driver.
-Mary Belle is listed as the 4th child for Mary but only 2nd living.
+Charles worked as a Solicitor and a driver.
+Mary Belle is listed as Mary’s fourth child, but only the second living.

-According to the 1910 United States Federal Census, Charles Arthur Blake lived at 910 Bates Street, Center Township, Indiana with his wife Mary Elizabeth Blake and their children.
-Charles was 31 and Mary was 30 years old at the time.
-Helen was 10 years old and Mary was 2 years old.
+According to the 1910 United States Federal Census, Charles Arthur Blake lived with his wife, Mary Elizabeth Blake, and their children at 910 Bates Street, Center Township, Indiana.
+Charles was 31 and Mary was 30 at the time.
+Helen was 10, and Mary was 2.
 Charles was a wagon driver for an Oil company.

-Charles’ wife, Mary, passed away at 36 years, 11 months, and 5 days old according to Indiana, Death Certificates, 1899-2011.
+Charles’ wife, Mary, passed away at 36 years, 11 months, and 5 days old, according to Indiana Death Certificates, 1899-2011.
 Her father is listed as Jacob Beyl, born in France.
 Her mother is listed as Margarett E. Kern.
-The Informant was her daughter, Hellen M. Blake.
-Mary died on 31 July 1916 at 6pm from Uremia.
+The Informant was her daughter, Helen M. Blake.
+Mary died on 31 July 1916 at 6 pm from Uremia.
 Uremia is a condition involving abnormally high levels of waste products in the blood.
-She had been suffering from Chronic Parenchymatous Nephritis which is chronic inflammation of the kidney.
-She was buried in Columbus, Indiana on 3 August 1916.
+She had been suffering from Chronic Parenchymatous Nephritis, which is chronic inflammation of the kidney.
+She was buried in Columbus, Indiana, on 3 August 1916.
 Her husband is listed as Charles Blake.

 In 1930, per U.S. City Directories, 1822-1995, Charles and Clara lived at 703 N. Sherman Drive, Indianapolis, Indiana.
 Charles was a Clerk at the time.

 In 1930, per the United States Federal Census, Charles and Clara lived at 702 Sherman Drive, Indianapolis, Marion County, Indiana.
-Charles was 50 years old, Clara was 43 years old.
-They owned their house which was worth $6,000.
-Charles’ mother in law, Mary Kenton, also lived with them.
+Charles was 50 years old, and Clara was 43 years old.
+They owned their house, which was worth $6,000.
+Charles’ mother-in-law, Mary Kenton, also lived with them.
 She was 64 years old at the time and widowed.
 Her parents were born in Germany.
-They also had a roommate by the name of John W. Sanders who was 27 years old.
-Charles was a grocerman at the grocery store.
+They also had a roommate named John W. Sanders, who was 27 years old.
+Charles was a grocer at the grocery store.
 Mary was an Inspector at a Garment Factory.
-John was a Cr.
-Manager with Shoe Polish Manufacturing.
+John was a Cr—manager with Shoe Polish Manufacturing.

 In 1933, per U.S. City Directories, 1822-1995, Charles and Clara lived at 703 N. Sherman Drive, Indianapolis, Indiana.